Qualified doctors Certified medications Online consultation with aftercare

 What can you do?

-There are many things you can do to stop or reduce heart palpitations.
+What are some things you can do to support cardiovascular health?

 • Pay attention to what you eat.
 Proper heart muscle function is reliant on the adequate dietary intake of calcium, magnesium and sodium.
 Make sure your diet is healthy and varied.
 You can also consider taking a supplement.